dmacvicar/dmacvicar.github.io.old/_posts/2016-06-09-config-drift-salt-snapper.markdown

 tags:
 - salt
 comments: true
-hide: true
 ---

 ## Introduction

-That some configuration management tools originate in the DevOps space and their inmense popularity there has as a result that even when they declaratively manage configuration, they are tailored towards deployment of new servers using this configuration but not torwards the auditing of existing servers.
+Many configuration management tools originate in the DevOps space and become immensely popular and while they do manage configuration, they are tailored towards deployment of new servers using this configuration and not towards auditing of existing servers.

 For example, lets imagine a server with the following state: